Old School MMORPGs

 The Golden Age of MMORPGs

 The pre-2005 era was truly a special time for MMORPGs.
 This was when the genre came to life, evolving from MUDs (Multi-User Dungeons) into full-fledged online worlds that captivated millions of players.
 The games released during this time laid the foundation for the MMORPG industry, introducing mechanics that would influence modern titles for years to come.
+For those seeking a true nostalgia trip, here are 10 of the best old school MMORPGs that are still alive and thriving in 2025!

 1. The Realm Online